-ESL300 and ESL350: Listening and Speaking

-Authentic materials are used to practice listening for main ideas and details, make inferences, and express opinions.
+ESL300 and ESL350: Listening and Speaking 80 minutes lecture (5 lectures per week) Authentic materials are used to practice listening for main ideas and details, make inferences, and express opinions.
 Class work emphasizes the use of thematic lessons that engage students intellectually and emotionally in order to begin expressing increasingly complex thoughts at a higher level of language.
 Lessons are carefully taught as mini-lectures to engage students and expand their listening ability.
 The Internet is used by the teacher to supplement their academic lessons.